 - Airdrops ensure that an ICO tokens are owned by a wider pool of crypto enthusiasts rather than just a small group, as this can decrease the number of whale investors who could dump large qualities of tokens and adversely affect the market value of the token.
 Thus, even though the tokens are ‘free’, an Airdrop could still contribute positively to the stability of a token.

 - Exchange and platforms developed from completed ICOs host Airdrops randomly after the ICO, as a reward mechanism for their token holders.
 For example, this is fairly common among gambling cryptocurrency platforms, but is also adopted by more main-stream platforms, as was the case with Binance in 2017.

 - Hard-forks on existing cryptocurrency blockchains are sometimes referred to as airdrops, although they are not necessarily airdrops.
 For instance, when the bitcoin blockchain hard-forked in November 2017, BTC holders received a free equal amount of Bitcoin Gold (BTG) on the forked chain.

-Where Else to find ICO Airdrops
+Where to Find ICO Airdrops

 Just like bounty hunters go looking for ICO bounty rewards, ICO airdrops have the same effect.
 Due to the high volume of ICOs and their bounty programs and airdrops, it can be hard for people who are interested to keep track of all the projects.
 This is especially true with those Airdrops that are only announced right before they happen.

-For upcoming ICO airdrops, some great places to look are on sites that list them alongside their ICO list, as we do, as a well as the altcoins section on the BitcoinTalk’s altcoin board on their forum.
+For upcoming ICO airdrops, some great places to look are on sites that list them alongside their ICO list, as we do, as well as the altcoins section on BitcoinTalk’s altcoin board on their forum.
 Viewing their boards will require registration, though.